Samar Sen (diplomat): Career

 Sen served in the government of India at various posts, including under secretary, and deputy secretary.
 From 1946 to 48, he represented India at the United Nations as a liaison officer.
 He also served as chairperson of the International Commission of Control and Supervision besides serving as ambassador to Algeria and Lebanon, and high commissioner to Australia, New Zealand, and Pakistan.
 In the Government of India, he also served as joint secretary in the Ministry of External Affairs from 1957 to 1959.

 During his foreign services, he served as president of the United Nations Administrative Tribunal and chairperson of the G77.

+Personal life

+Sen married Sheila Lal Malhotra, daughter of Sardari Lal Malhotra (owner of Marina Hotel in Delhi's Connaught Place) and Vera Swan.
+Sen and Malhotra had four children - sound editor and sound designer Jupiter Sen, economist Julius Sen, Ariana Grimes (née Sen) and Sevaly Sen.

+Sheila's sister Tina Angela Lal married British athletics coach Peter Coe with whom she had four children including Sebastian Coe.

 Assassination attempt

-Following the Bangladesh Liberation War and assassination of Sheikh Mujibur Rahman, he was reportedly a target of an assassination attempt in November 1975.
-He received several injuries and then remained India's high commissioner for the next year until he was appointed as high commissioner to Pakistan.
+Following the assassination of Sheikh Mujibur Rahman on 15 August 1975, the new Bangladeshi President Khondaker Mostaq Ahmad wanted to form a confederation with Pakistan.
+On 18 August 1975, Samar Sen, then Indian High Commissioner to Bangladesh, was reported to read out to Mostaq Ahmad the contents of a slip of paper in his possession, which stated: "If the name of the People's Republic of Bangladesh is changed and a confederation is made with any country, then under the valid treaty, the Indian Army will take appropriate action.
+But if you refrain from changing the name and the idea of a so-called confederation, India will consider whatever happens from 15 August onwards as Bangladesh’s internal matter."
+On hearing this, Mostaq Ahmad became dejected and announced against the formation of a confederation with Pakistan.